DOJ prepares to send election monitors to California, New Jersey following requests from state GOPs

 California is one of at least eight states the Justice Department has sued as part of a wide-ranging request for detailed voter roll information involving at least half the states.
 The department has not said why it wants the data.

+Brandon Richards, a spokesman for Gov. Gavin Newsom, said the DOJ has no standing to “interfere” with California’s election because the ballot contains only a state-specific initiative and has no federal races.

+“Deploying these federal forces appears to be an intimidation tactic meant for one thing: suppress the vote,” he said in an email.

-Orange County Registrar of Voters Bob Page said he welcomes anyone who wants to watch the county’s election operations and said it’s common to have local, state, federal and even international observers.
-He described Orange County’s elections as “accessible, accurate, fair, secure, and transparent.”
+But Orange County Registrar of Voters Bob Page said it’s common to have local, state, federal and even international observers and welcomes anyone who wants to watch the county’s operations.

+Los Angeles County Clerk Dean Logan said election observers are standard practice across the country and that the county, with 5.8 million registered voters, is continuously updating and verifying its voter records.

+“Voters can have confidence their ballot is handled securely and counted accurately,” he said.

-Most Californians vote using mail ballots returned through the postal service, drop boxes or at local voting centers, which typically leaves polling places relatively quiet on Election Day.
+Most Californians vote using mail ballots returned through the postal service, drop boxes or at local voting centers.
 But in pursuit of accuracy and counting every vote, the nation’s most populous state has gained a reputation for tallies that can drag on for weeks — and sometimes longer.

 In 2024, it took until early December to declare Democrat Adam Gray the winner in his Central Valley district, the final congressional race to be decided in the nation last year.